Benign overfitting beyond prediction: The ordinary least squares interpolator: Column-partitioned regression

-In the classical regime, the sets $\cS_1$ to $\cS_3$ are singleton sets, which implies that the solutions $(\hbalpha, \hbbeta, \hbDelta)$ are unique.
-By contrast, in the high-dimensional regime, $\cS_1$ to $\cS_3$ contain infinitely many solutions, rendering the relationship in \eqref{eq:cochran.hd} valid for infinitely many tuples.
-Despite this multitude of triplets $(\hbalpha, \hbbeta, \hbDelta)$, they solely differ in the nullspace of the sub-design matrix $\bX_{\star, \cJ}$, and thus, the expressions on both sides of \eqref{eq:cochran.hd} yield identical prediction values for all $(\hbalpha, \hbbeta, \hbDelta) \in \cS_2 \times \cS_1 \times \cS_3$.
-In essence, the relationship presented in \eqref{eq:cochran.hd} can be construed as the predictive counterpart of Cochran's formula.
+In the classical regime, the sets $\cS_1$ to $\cS_3$ are singletons, which implies that the solutions $(\hbalpha, \hbbeta, \hbDelta)$ are unique.
+By contrast, in the high-dimensional regime, each set contains infinitely many solutions, rendering \eqref{eq:cochran.hd} valid for infinitely many tuples.
+Nevertheless, these tuples differ solely in the nullspace of the subdesign matrix $\bX_{\star, \cJ}$, and thus, the expressions on both sides of \eqref{eq:cochran.hd} yield identical prediction values for all $(\hbalpha, \hbbeta, \hbDelta) \in \cS_2 \times \cS_1 \times \cS_3$.
+In this sense, \eqref{eq:cochran.hd} can be construed as the predictive counterpart of the omitted variable bias formula.
+Even in the high-dimensional setting, the classical omitted variable bias relationship can be restored by imposing minimum $\ell_2$-norm constraints on the solutions in $\cS_1$, $\cS_2$, and $\cS_3$.
+Restricting attention to these minimum-norm solutions yields \eqref{eq:cochran.hd.2}, which matches the classical formula \eqref{eq:cochran.classical}.

-However, it is feasible to reinstate the classical Cochran's formula even within the high-dimensional setting, provided that additional minimum $\ell_2$-norm constraints are imposed on the solutions within $\cS_1$ to $\cS_3$.
-When considering the minimum $\ell_2$-norm solutions within $\cS_1$ to $\cS_3$, we obtain \eqref{eq:cochran.hd.2} for the tuple $(\hbalpha, \hbbeta_{\cJ}, \hbbeta_{\cJ^c}, \hbDelta)$, which exhibits the same relationship as that presented in \eqref{eq:cochran.classical} for the classical regime.